-The sustained downward pressure on the net interest margin is one of the clearest, long-term economy-wide benefits of the deregulation of the Australian financial system, including the removal in 1986 of the regulated interest rate cap on housing loans provided by the banking sector.
+The sustained downward pressure on the net interest margin is one of the clearest, long-term economy-wide benefits of the deregulation of the Australian financial system, including the removal in 1986 of the regulatory interest rate cap on housing loans provided by the banking sector.
 Households and businesses have been the primary beneficiaries of this downward movement in the net interest margin.

 Competitive pressures from non-prudentially regulated lenders and new bank entrants in the period since around 1995 also played an important role in the fall in the net interest margin.
 New technologies that permitted a lowering of the industry's operational costs would also have played a part.

-Over the last 2 years, the net interest margin has increased from 2 /4 percentage points to 2 /2 percentage points - back to 2005 or 2006 levels.
+Over the last two years, the net interest margin has increased from $2\frac{1}{4}$ percentage points to $2\frac{1}{2}$ percentage points - back to 2005 or 2006 levels.